QuaSi-Software/Documentation/docs/resie_examples/comparison_oemof/index.md

 ## Description of energy system
 * Technologies (heat pump, hydrogen electrolyser, etc.)
 * Operational strategies used (priorities, hysteresis, HEL power limitations)
-* main heat bus to two smaller busses: reason as prioritiy to one, peak load only in other bus
+* Main heat bus to two smaller busses: reason as prioritiy to one, peak load only in other bus

 ## Differences between models
 * ReSiE modelled as described (because it is the base)
 * oemof does not implement operational strategies the same way
 * priorities as costs???
+In comparision to ReSiE the simulation framework oemof uses another form of energy prioritization, naimly cost prioritization.
 * hysteresis not used at all???
 * HEL power limitation???
 * disabled connections (battery, HP of STES)